List of Di-Gata Defenders characters: Kid Cole

-Kid Cole is a bandit who tried to frame the Defenders for his crimes in "The Town that Time Forgot", as he was raiding caravans for their supplies and selling them to the villages for a price.
-Adam was in his gang but betrayed him to save Mel and the other Defenders.
+Kid Cole (voiced by Peter Oldring) is a bandit who tried to frame the Defenders for his crimes in "The Town that Time Forgot", as he was raiding caravans for their supplies and selling them to the villages for a price.
+Adam was in his gang, but betrayed him to save Melosa and the other Defenders.
 Kid Cole then challenged Seth to a duel, having a six-on-one advantage by having Cole's gang back attack him and locking the Defenders in the Dojo.
-Adam was able to free himself and the others with the Phase Stone, and Kid Cole was eventually defeated when Seth made him quietly confess everything in private, while wearing an audio recording stone around his neck.
-The confession was then broadcast loud and clear by Erik's gauntlet to the villagers.
-Afterwards, Seth called Kragus (who fell out of his pocket) and grabbed Cole, he was then arrested and sent to the Gatashin Prison, being escorted by Adam.
+Adam was able to free himself and the others with the Phase Stone, and Kid Cole was eventually defeated when Seth made him confess everything in private, while wearing an audio recording stone around his neck.
+The confession was then broadcast by Erik's gauntlet to the villagers.
+He is subsequently arrested and sent to the Gatashin Prison, being escorted by Adam.

-He returned in "The Magnificent Two", taking control of a mining town and forcing the people to mine enough Dakocite to make him indestructible armour.
+He returned in "The Magnificent Two", taking control of a mining town and forcing the people to mine Dakocite to make him indestructible armour.
 He attacks Erik, who, along with Rion, tries to save the villagers.
-Cole ends up seriously injuring Erik with his new guardian, then kidnaps and holds hostage a small boy.
+Cole ends up seriously injuring Erik with his new guardian, then kidnaps and holds a small boy hostage.
 Rion and Erik track him with a trail of stones the boy leaves behind.
 Rion and Erik defeat Cole, with Brackus' help.
-Brackus managed to retake control of Darkviper, and forced it to turn on Cole, causing his armor to break and him to fall.
+Brackus managed to retake control of Darkviper and forced it to turn on Cole, causing his armor to break and him to fall.
 Afterwards, Brackus starts using his new guardian in his battles.

 He specialized in Dako, Nega and Yin sigils and his spells involved manipulation of sand and heat.
 His guardian was Stinger, a giant scorpion.
-He later uses Darkviper, a larger more twisted version of Anaconduit.
-Then loses Darkviper to Brackus.
+He later uses Darkviper, a larger more twisted version of Anaconduit, before losing Darkviper to Brackus.

-Kid Cole is voiced by Peter Oldring.